Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/structs/Rotator.md

 # Struct <code>Rotator</code>

-Contains rotation information about a object in 3D spaces using 3 rotation axis in a gimbal.
+Contains rotation information about a object in 3D spaces using 3 rotation axis in a gimble.
 ## Instance Members
 ### Fields
 - <code id="pitch">pitch</code> float